OceanGlidersCommunity/Salinity_SOP/sections/salinity_introduction.md

 The first section describes the available sensors and their integration with gliders.
 The following sections outline general pre deployment / real time / post deployment and data dissemination protocol recommendations.
 Finally, the future outlook for salinity measurements by gliders is discussed.

-*Table 1: List of the known sensor/glider combinations.
-We aim to cover all combinations in this document.*
+*Table 1: List of the known sensor/glider combinations covered by this document.*

 | Sensor / Glider  |  Slocum |  Autosub/ ALR (NOC) |  Seaglider | Deepglider  |  SeaExplorer |  Spray |  Information |
 |---|---|---|---|---|---|---|---|